-Where the developer plans to utilize the ROW for their street encroachments the developer is responsible to clear snow from the street side of these encroachment barriers and gates.
+Where the landowner plans to utilize the street as part of the encroachment the landowner is responsible to clear snow from the street side of these jersey barriers.

 7.5: Protection from Inclement Weather

 To protect the public from construction debris during inclement weather, the project site will be enclosed by fencing complete with dust control covering, the site will be regularly reviewed and cleaned, with loose items secured when not in use.